iammon/nba-project/README.md

 _Computer Science, The University of Akron_

 **Sabrina**
-_Computer Science, The University of Akron_
+_Computer Science and Applied Mathematics, The University of Akron_

 ---